pyfsi/coconut/docs/docs.md

 It is also possible to [render LaTeX equations on-the-run](https://alexanderrodin.com/github-latex-markdown/) and importing them as images, but that is quite cumbersome.

+Although it is not possible to use MathJax on GitHub, this is possible with MkDocs by using the [Arithmatex](Arithmatex) MD extension (see this overview of [MathJax syntax](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference/)).

 ## Creating a static website with MkDocs